dsluo-archive/csx730-vfs/README.md

 This API provides the user space functions for interacting with the VFS.
 Users of this API can create, edit, and modify regular files and directories within the file system using a familiar set of functions.
-Readers whould consult `csx730_vfs.h` for complete documentation.
+Readers should consult `csx730_vfs.h` for complete documentation.
 Here is a summary of the functions provided by the API:

 | Function            | Short Description